kalessil/phpinspectionsea/docs/architecture.md

 ```

 To test the method we need at least 5 tests: for null, for non-string type, for empty string,
-for string with space characters and at least for a string with content.
+for string with space characters only and at least one for a string with content.

 Means we have a design problem.
 E.g. in this case we can ask ourselves questions like:
 "why does this function have additional validation inside", "why the parent workflow doesn't guarantee string type to be dispatched",
 "why it was not introduced 2 functions here: isEmptyString, isEmptyStringTypeSafe" and so on.

-Prom this angle the inspection can spot existing architecture issues and alert when you going to introduce them during
+From this angle the inspection can spot existing architecture issues and alert when you about to introduce them during
 development.